 I am new to online learning.
 Where can I get help?

-HSU's online learning resources bring world-class geospatial eduction into your home.
+Humboldt's online learning resources bring world-class geospatial eduction into your home.
 Students enrolled in our online courses are taught the same lessons and activities, and earn the same credits, as students that attend classes in person.
-You interact with professors and other students in an online forum, and class materials are accessed through HSU's geospatial online website or other websites offered from intructors.
+You interact with professors and other students in an online forum, and class materials are accessed through Humboldt's geospatial online website or other websites offered from intructors.

 Many of the skills required to be successful in a face-to-face class are transferable to an online course, though there are some differences.
 Use this self-assessment form to find out if you're ready for online learning and to determine the areas where you might need to work a little harder to succeed.
 And online orientation and more information about eLearning 101, the online orientation will be available to you when you register.
 If you have further questions, please contact us!